ADavidBailey/Practice-Bidding-Scenarios/Documents/Programs to Create and Maintain pbn & lin files.md

           defaults to "S"
         - rotate has a value of True or False.
 The default is True.

 <mark>`,<dealer>,<rotate>),</mark>
-    <mark>Chat to be spit out when the BBOalert\n</mark>
+<mark>  Chat to be spit out when the BBOalert\n</mark>
-    <mark>button is clicked and string is loaded\n</mark>
+<mark>  button is clicked and string is loaded\n</mark>
-    <mark>into 'Dealer source' at a BBO practice table.\n</mark>
+<mark>  into 'Dealer source' at a BBO practice table.\n</mark>
-    <mark>%<script-name>%</mark>

-## adbExtract
+<mark>  %<script-name>%</mark>

+## Special Programs for pbn and lin files
+When scenarios are updated or new scenarios are created, you need to update the pbn and lin files.
+### adbExtract.py
 This program reads in Practice Bidding Scenarios.
 For each filename that starts with Basic, Dealer, or Gavin, it extracts the Dealer Code from the BBOalert wrapper -- that's the very, very log string.
-It processes any 'Imports' and puts the saves the code to the dlr folder with a .dlr extension.
-Spaces are removed from filenames and replaced with -'s.
+It processes any 'Imports' and creates dlr files that corresponding to each of the scenarios.
+Spaces and special characters in filenames are translated to characters that are valid in filenames (space to -).

+    python3 adbExtract.py

+### adbMakePBN.py
+This program reads the dlr file and creates Windows commands that will create corresponding pbn files.
+These commands are put into DOS command file run.cmd  Each record in the run.cmd looks like this:

+   -<mark>P:\dealer</mark> P:\dlr\Dealer-3N-over-LHO-3x-W.dlr -s=675264029 >P:\pbn\Dealer-3N-over-LHO-3x-W.pbn

+-<mark>dealer</mark> is the dealer.exe file which reades each .dlr file and writes corresponding .pbn file.
+Look up 'Dealer by Hans van Staveren and others'.

+    python3 adbMakePBN.ph > run.cmd

+then go to Window Command Prompt and enter:

+    run.cmd

+this one runs a while (currently about 30 minutes).
+It prints out the name of each file so you can keep track.

+### adbCommentStats.py
+The pbn file include some statistics.
+They are ignored by BBO; but, some other programs don't like them.
+So, this program converts the into comment lines that are part of the pbn standard.
+Lines beginning with a # are ignored.
+This program changes all of the statistics to comments by adding '# ' to the beginning of the line.
+It also prints out the statistics for all of the files.
+Run it like this to create stats.txt:

+    python3 adbCommentStats.py > stats.txt

+### adbRotate.py
+This program reads all of files in the pbn folder and creates corresponding files in the pbn-rotated-for-4-players.
+Rotates the deals in pbn files so they're suitable for four-hand play.
+### adbPBNtoLin.py
+This program reads all files in the pbn-rotated-for-4-players folder and creates corresponding files in the lin-rotated-for-four-players.
+These have the extension .lin